Braves vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves and their opponents have combined to hit the over three times in their last 10 games with a total.
+- The Braves have one win against the spread in their last four chances.

-- The Braves have won one of their last five games against the spread.

 Read More About This Game